apecloud/kubeblocks/docs/user_docs/quick-start/try-kubeblocks-on-cloud.md

 ### Initialize Playground

-The following command deploys an ACK cluster in the available region `cn-hangzhou` on Alibaba Cloud, and installs KubeBlocks.
+The following command deploys an ACK cluster in the region `cn-hangzhou` on Alibaba Cloud, and installs KubeBlocks.

 ```bash
 kbcli playground init --cloud-provider alicloud --region cn-hangzhou